 The benefits of entering

 - The essay title is set, and shortlisted entries judged by, a noted academic and/or influencer, renowned in their field of expertise.

-- Students shortlisted for the award are invited to attend our annual Awards Ceremony in December, where shortlisted nominees are given an honourable mention and the winner is presented with the Essay Writing Competition Award – perfect for any school’s trophy cupboard!
+- Students shortlisted for the award are invited to attend our annual Awards Ceremony, where shortlisted nominees are given an honourable mention and the winner is presented with the Essay Writing Competition Award.

 - Names of the shortlisted nominees and the winner / winning essays are published on the WCSQM website.